-Calibration Basics and Best Practices White Paper
+Calibration Basics and Best Practices

-Individuals who view calibration as a necessary evil are not taking into account the bigger picture.
-Calibration is essential to improving a company's bottom line, by minimizing risk to product defects and recalls, and enhancing a reputation for consistent quality.
+Calibration is essential to improving a company's bottom line by minimizing the risk of product defects and recalls and enhancing a reputation for consistent quality.

 Calibration, in its most basic form, is the measuring of an instrument against a standard.
 As instruments become more complicated, successfully identifying and applying best practices can reduce business expenses and improve organizational capabilities.